bennuttall/meme-overflow/README.md

 # Meme Overflow

-Take questions posted on a particular Stack Exchange site, generate a meme out of it and tweet it.
+Take questions posted on a particular Stack Exchange site, generate a meme out of them and tweet them.

 ![](fry.jpg)